Create and manage network proxy Load Balancer

 Enter the information for the Network Proxy Load Balancer you wish to create and click the [Next] button.

-• Network: select the network type for Load Balancer.
+• Network: select the network type for the load balancer.

 • Private IP: it processes the load balancing from the internal server using a Private IP within VPC.
 It cannot be accessed from outside VPC.

 • Public IP: the Public IP is set to allow calling from outside VPC or the Internet.
-It processes the load balancing.
-You can utilize it by connecting with the domains or CDN services of customers using the random domain provided with the Public IP.
+It processes the load balancing, and you can utilize it by connecting with the domains or CDN services of customers using the random domain provided with the Public IP.

-• Load processing capacity: select the size of Load Balancer depending on the load control capacity.
+• Load processing capacity: select the size of the load balancer depending on the load processing capacity.

 • You can select a Small, Medium, Large, or Extra-large option based on the load processing capacity.